Best Online Degrees in Special Education 2026

 Are Sped Teachers in Demand?

 According to the Bureau of Labor Statistics (BLS), all special needs teachers will see little to no job growth through the decade.
-Specifically, the BLS expects the role to grow by into 2032.
+Specifically, the BLS expects the role to actually decline by through the next decade.
 This falls under the expected growth of all occupations across the United States, which lays around 3% currently.

-Despite minimal employment growth prospects, the field of special education anticipates an average of approximately 33,500 job openings for teachers annually over the course of the decade.
+Despite minimal employment prospects, the field of special education anticipates an average of approximately 37,800 job openings for teachers annually over the course of the decade.

 What Are the Qualifications To Be a Special Education Teacher?